dwarfered/azure-architecture-icons-for-drawio/README.md

 No license restrictions.

-## Download and save the files locally, then utilise the Open Library feature within draw.io
+## Alternatively, download and save the files locally, then utilise the Open Library feature within draw.io

 <img src="readme-files/screen-1.png" width="600">